-To understand false pregnancy, one must understand some things about the female dog's reproductive system.
-The heat cycle of a female dog has four stages:
+To understand canine false pregnancy, it's important to learn how the female dog's reproductive system works.
+The heat cycle of female dogs has four stages:

 - Proestrus: This is the start of the heat cycle when the body is preparing to mate.
-The vulva may swell and there may be a bloody discharge.
-Hormone changes begin and males will be drawn to the female (but the female will not yet be receptive to mating).
+The vulva may swell, and there may be a bloody discharge.
+Hormone changes begin in this stage.
+Males will be drawn to the female (but the female will not yet be receptive to mating).

 - Diestrus: During this stage, hormone changes prepare the body for pregnancy if mating has occurred.
 If there is no pregnancy, the hormones rebalance and the signs of estrus subside.

 - Anestrus: This is a recovery phase where the reproductive system is inactive.
 No signs of heat are displayed at this time.

 Female dogs naturally experience a hormonal state of pregnancy towards the end of the diestrus stage of the canine heat cycle.
 These changes prepare the body for pregnancy if she has mated.
 If she is not truly pregnant, the hormones should taper off within a week or two as the dog's body enters anestrus.

 In some cases, the hormonal changes of diestrus can cause extreme symptoms or last too long.
 This is when false pregnancy occurs, as the female's body acts as if there is a real pregnancy when there is not.

 False pregnancy in dogs closely mimics an actual pregnancy—and thus, the symptoms are very similar.
 While physical symptoms may be easier to notice, owners may also observe behavioral changes in female dogs during a false pregnancy.
 The following signs are common:

 Swelling of Mammary Glands